-Tweezing, over time, may cause thicker & darker hairs to regrow because this causes more blood flow to the hair.
+Tweezing, over time, may cause thicker & darker hairs to regrow because this causes more blood flow to certain hairs of the body.

 There's a common misconception that shaving makes hairs grow thicker and/or darker.
 This is false.
 Shaving DOES NOT cause hair to grow thicker or darker.
 It may "appear" to look thicker/darker when stubble regrows & peaks through the skin.
 It's still a nuisance to have to shave every day.

 Electrolysis is a gradual process & takes patience & consistency on your part.
 It can be as few as 5 - 6 treatments for someone with "trouble-spots" or up to 2 years (for thick, stubborn, dense hair) to have all hairs permanently removed from the face & body.
 The end results is smooth hassle-free skin!

 Does Electrolysis hurt?